Exeter/brainstorm/Server/README.md

 Administrators will also be responsible for developing processes and procedures for server management.
 Server meta-software will be designed and engineered by the Administration team.

-Administrator is a selective job.
+The job of Administrator is a selective job.
 Administrators will be appointed by co-heads, and will be chosen on the basis of trust, sanity, responsibility, and ability.
 But mostly trust.
 Administrators will also have to be approved by Mr. Sea.

-Administrator is a serious job.
+The job of Administrator is a serious job.
 We will probably have you sign something or do a pinkie promise.

 __(TODO: Think of ways to make the administration process as democratic and transparent as possible, but also as streamlined and secure as possible)__